 - to assess his compliance with the provisions of this Act or the rules made thereunder;

-Departmental Audit/Audit by Tax Authorities:
+1. Departmental Audit/Audit by Tax Authorities:

-In order to ensure a proper calculation and discharge of tax liability, the tax authorities have been authorised to conduct an audit of the records maintained by the taxpayer.
-As per section 65 and Rule 101(3) of GST Audit Rules, the commissioner or an officer authorised by him can conduct an audit and verify the details of the ‘records’ and the ‘books of account’ of the registered person, along with the assistance of the team of officers and officials accompanying him.
+In order to ensure a proper calculation and discharge of tax liability, the tax authorities have been authorized to conduct an audit of the records maintained by the taxpayer.
+As per section 65 and Rule 101(3) of GST Audit Rules, the commissioner or an officer authorized by him can conduct an audit and verify the details of the ‘records’ and the ‘books of account’ of the registered person, along with the assistance of the team of officers and officials accompanying him.

 Key Points